Skip to content

 })

-See the Presets Reference for the complete default table.
+See the Forms table for per-form voice counts and the Presets Reference for the full default table.

 ConfigurationBehavior